zx80/flask-simple-auth/README.md

 # authorization is checked explicitely at the beginning of the function
 @app.route("/something", methods=["PUT"])
+@auth.parameters("some", "thing")
 def put_something():
     if not can_put_something(LOGIN):
         return "", 403
-    # else ok to do it, then
+    # else ok to do it with parameters "some" and "thing"
     return "", 204
 ```